Car & Machine Fetish

 Because systematic clinical study is almost absent, the recorded history of mechanophilia is built largely from individual cases and media curiosity pieces:

-- 2008: American mechaphile Edward Smith ("Lion of Yelm") was profiled in the British Channel Five documentary My Car Is My Lover, reporting attraction to many vehicles and to "Vanilla," a 1974 Volkswagen Beetle; the case became the most widely circulated public example of the interest.
+- 2008: American mechaphile Edward Smith (the "Lion of Yelm") was profiled in the British Channel Five documentary My Car Is My Lover, describing romantic attachment to many vehicles and above all to "Vanilla," a white 1974 Volkswagen Beetle he had owned since 1982.
+The case became the most widely circulated public example of the interest.

 - 2000s onward: coverage of mechanophilia is routinely framed alongside the better-known phenomenon of object-sexuality, with which it shares the core feature of romantic or sexual attachment to a specific inanimate thing.